 - You have lived in a residential property you owned from 1 July 2000

 Applications can be made through most financial lenders, however, they must be a First Home Owners Grant Approved Agent.
 Alternatively, applications can be made through your state’s Office of State Revenue.

 At least one applicant must use the purchase as a place of residence continuously for at least six months.
 This must begin within 12 months of the property’s settlement or construction.

-There is usually a capped amount for properties you can apply for.
-Naturally this can fluctuate substantially across the country, depending on each state’s housing market.
+There is usually a capped amount of properties you can apply for.
+Naturally, this can fluctuate substantially across the country, depending on each state’s housing market.

 You must support your application with proof of identity and the contract of sale for the property.
 For more information on the FHOG in the state you’re looking to buy in, head to the federal government portal.

 Can I use the FHOG as a deposit?

 If you are applying for a FHOG through an accredited lender and are in the process of purchasing a home, you may use the grant as a deposit.
 If you apply on your own, however, you may not be able to use the grant as a deposit since you have already applied for a loan and settled on the property.

 The FHOG is not means-tested, so your income will not affect your application or approval – as long as you meet all the eligibility requirements.

 Are there other schemes that can help me?
 Guide to First Home Super Saver (FHSS)